 Dr. Teng has served on IEEE-CPMT Santa Clara Chapter’s executive committee from 2001-2008 and again from 2014-2015, and also served as the Chapter’s chairperson from 2016-2018.
 In addition, she established the “Sister Chapter” relationship between the Santa Clara and Malaysian Chapters, supported the Malaysian Chapter’s initial growth, revitalized EPS’ IEMT conference by moving it from the US to Malaysia and established the San Jose State EPS Student Chapter.

 Dr. Teng’s contributions to the growth and revitalization of the EPS Monthly Seminar Program at Texas Instruments in Santa Clara significantly increased member attendance.
 For example, in October 2017 she was the featured speaker at an IEEE event on wafer thinning and singulation — a critical process for successful miniaturization and high-density packaging.
-Dr. Teng compared dicing yields and cost of various die singulation techniques, including stealth laser, laser ablation, plasma etch and conventional rotary blade.
-Her white paper on the various ways Die Attach Film (DAF) can be implemented for complex microelectronic assemblies can be downloaded from the Promex Knowledge Center.
+Dr. Teng compared dicing yields and cost of various die singulation techniques, including stealth laser, laser ablation, plasma etch, and conventional rotary blade.

 SOME Publications and presentations by Promex CTO Dr. Annette Teng

 - A. Teng, “Comparison of Dicing Techniques” Luncheon Presentation for IEEE EPS Santa Clara Valley Chapter, Sept.
 28th, 2017, Santa Clara, CA. A.Teng,

 - “Wafer Singulation and Thinning Technologies” AIM Photonics Fall 2016 Meeting, MIT, MA